 We had a conversation with Sid Sijbrandij, Cofounder and CEO of GitLab, on building a distributed company.
 GitLab is an all-remote software company where all 500+ members work remotely, and are distributed over 50+ countries.

 Because GitLab is distributed, they can hire talent from anywhere in the world, which gives them a competitive edge.
 But, there are also downsides to being distributed, such as difficulty in attracting venture capital.
 In this Q&A, Sid shares the advantages and challenges of running a distributed company.
 He also gives advice useful to anyone running or maybe thinking of starting a distributed company.
-Watch the video or read the transcript below to find out how to build a distributed company.
+Read the transcript or watch the video below to find out how to build a distributed company.

 Watch the recorded conversation